codedwrench/xlinkhandheldassistant/README.md

 ## Windows
 This program occasionally gets compiled for Windows 10 using Visual Studio 2019.
 MINGW64 with a GCC version of atleast 10 works as well.

-**Note:** Even though this program occasionally does compile for Windows, the program will be useless until npcap supports packet injection, see: https://github.com/nmap/npcap/issues/85 .
-Or this program supports a second adapter to do the injection.
-Also for the Monitor mode part to work at all you need the 0.9982 version of npcap due to the following bug: https://github.com/nmap/npcap/issues/159 .
+**Note:** Monitor mode is not available on Windows.
+NPcap does not support packet injection, see: https://github.com/nmap/npcap/issues/85 .
+Monitor mode itself also has the following bug, https://github.com/nmap/npcap/issues/159.

 The following programs are needed:
 - Visual Studio 2019 or MINGW64 with a GCC version of atleast 10